Gladiator II: Home media

 Gladiator II was released on digital download on December 24, 2024, and on Ultra HD Blu-ray and Blu-ray Disc on March 4, 2025.

 Rating

 Much like the original film, Gladiator II was rated R by the Motion Picture Association due to "strong bloody violence".
-Unlike other past films of his, Scott stated that Gladiator II will not receive a director's cut, as he earned the right to have his final cut and removed some scenes during filming so he did not need to do so after finishing the film.
+Unlike other past films of his, Scott stated that Gladiator II will not receive a director's cut, as he earned the right to have final cut and removed some scenes during filming so he did not need to do so after finishing the film.

 In Australia, two cuts of the film were released; the original, uncut MA15+ version (with the consumer advice "strong themes and violence"), and the edited M-rated version ("animal cruelty, blood and gore, injury detail and violence") where blood spray is either trimmed down or removed.
 The MA15+ rating was reinstated for the uncut home media release, with a revised consumer advice of "strong animal cruelty, violence and blood and gore".